On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Introduction

 \section{Introduction}

-The superconducting qubits have emerged as leading modality for building a fault-tolerant quantum computer, demonstrating high-fidelity single- and two-qubit operations~\cite{clarke2008superconducting,kjaergaard2020superconducting,anferov2024superconducting}.
+The superconducting qubits have emerged as a leading modality for building fault-tolerant quantum computers, demonstrating high-fidelity single- and two-qubit operations~\cite{clarke2008superconducting,kjaergaard2020superconducting,anferov2024superconducting}.
 However, scaling these systems beyond dozens of qubits is fundamentally limited by the cryogenic wiring bottleneck and the challenge of managing inter-qubit crosstalk.
 The pursuit of increased qubit count is strongly coupled with the need for better isolation.
-Traditional methods of frequency-multiplexing control rely on large frequency spacing between qubits to minimize coherent crosstalk~\cite{he2022control,acharya2023multiplexed,forgione2004enhancements,shi2023multiplexed,takeuchi2024microwave,zhao2024multiplexed}.
-While this passive isolation is effective, maintaining widely spaced qubits in a limited spectral bandwidth is difficult.
-Furthermore, operating qubits in the high-gigahertz regime is desirable as it allows for smaller device footprints, faster gates, and, critically, increases the natural energy gap, potentially reducing thermal decoherence errors at the $\mathbf{10 \text{ mK}}$ stage~\cite{anferov2024superconducting,anferov2025millimeter}.
-However, accessing this high-frequency band requires expensive, bulk room-temperature electronics and complex cryogenic filtering, exacerbating the wiring problem.
+Traditional methods of frequency-multiplexed control rely on large frequency spacing between qubits to minimize coherent crosstalk~\cite{he2022control,acharya2023multiplexed,forgione2004enhancements,shi2023multiplexed,takeuchi2024microwave,zhao2024multiplexed}.
+While this passive isolation is effective, maintaining widely spaced qubits within a limited spectral bandwidth remains difficult.
+Operating qubits in the high-gigahertz regime is attractive as it enables smaller device footprints, faster gates, and a larger energy gap that can help suppress thermal excitations at the 10\,mK stage~\cite{anferov2024superconducting,anferov2025millimeter}.
+However, accessing this frequency range requires expensive room-temperature electronics and complex cryogenic filtering, which further exacerbates the wiring problem.